aplteam/Tatin/docs/TatinForContributors.md

 ## Do your thing

-Now that you have a working version of Tatin on your machine you can start contributing.
+Now that you have a working version of Tatin on your machine, you can start contributing.

 If you find parts of this document confusing, outdated, unclear or missing bits and pieces: change it; that might well be your first valuable contribution.